Christopher Columbus was secretly Jewish, new DNA study reveals

 Help us keep bring these critical stories to light.
 Your support makes all the difference.

-In the documentary, José Antonio Lorente – professor of forensic medicine at the University of Granada, who led the research – said that his analysis revealed Columbus’s DNA was “compatible” with Jewish origin.
+In the documentary, Jose Antonio Lorente, a professor of forensic medicine, who led the research at the University of Granada, said his analysis revealed that Columbus’s DNA was “compatible” with his being of Jewish origin.

-Throughout the 21-year investigation, DNA experts compared samples of the remains with those of known relatives and descendants.
+Throughout the 21-year investigation, DNA experts compared samples of the remains with those of Columbus’s known relatives and descendants.
 “We have DNA from Christopher Columbus, very partial, but sufficient.
-We have DNA from Fernando Colón, his son,” Lorente said, per CNN.
-“And both in the Y chromosome (male) and in the mitochondrial DNA (transmitted by the mother) of Fernando there are traits compatible with Jewish origin.”
+We have DNA from Fernando Colon, his son,” Professor Lorente said, per CNN.
+“And both in the Y chromosome (male) and in the mitochondrial DNA (transmitted by the mother) of Fernando, there are traits compatible with Jewish origin.”

 Columbus was previously believed to be an Italian from Genoa, born in 1451 to a family of wool weavers.
-Over the years, historians have suggested Columbus could’ve been Greek, Basque, Portuguese, or British.
-While researchers were unable to pinpoint Columbus’s place of birth, they acknowledged that he had likely come from the Spanish Mediterranean region after analyzing 25 possible places.
+Over the years, historians have suggested that the explorer could have been Greek, Basque, Portuguese, or British.
+While researchers were unable to pinpoint Columbus’s place of birth, they acknowledged after analysing 25 possible locations that he was likely to have come from the Spanish Mediterranean region.

 Now, researchers believe Columbus either concealed his Jewish identity or converted to Catholicism to escape religious persecution.
-The term Sephardic Jew is derived from Sepharad, a Hebrew word that refers to the Iberian Peninsula, which includes modern-day Spain and Portugal.
+The term “Sephardic” is derived from Sepharad, a Hebrew word that refers to the Iberian peninsula, which includes modern-day Spain and Portugal.

 Columbus died in the Spanish city of Valladolid in 1506.
-He had wished to be buried on Hispaniola, which is now divided into Haiti and the Dominican Republic, where his remains were brought in 1542.
-His remains were then moved to Cuba in 1795, and finally to Seville in 1898.
+He had wished to be buried on Hispaniola, which is now divided into Haiti and the Dominican Republic.
+His remains were brought there in 1542 and were then moved to Cuba in 1795, and finally to Seville in 1898.

 Sponsored by King Ferdinand and Queen Isabella, Columbus completed four voyages for Spain across the Atlantic Ocean.
-However, his conquests – and the subsequent genocide and colonization of Indigenous people in the Americas – have been widely condemned.
-As a result, many states and cities in the United States have decided to rename Columbus Day, the holiday in honor of the explorer, to recognize the violence committed against Native Americans since Columbus and his crews arrived on shore.
+However, his conquests – and the subsequent genocide and colonisation of Indigenous people in the Americas – have been widely condemned.
+As a result, many states and cities in the United States have decided to rename Columbus Day, the holiday in honour of the explorer, to recognise the violence committed against Native Americans since Columbus and his crews arrived on shore.

 Join our commenting forum